 Applying in Round 3 of MBA application for the top 15 Business Schools might not be a good idea.
 These Business Schools show a significant drop in the acceptance rate in Round 3 applications.

 Business Schools showing little or no disadvantage during Round 3/ Round 4 applications

-However, there are a few colleges who have higher acceptance rates in round 3, which are as follows
+However, there are a few colleges that have higher acceptance rates in round 3, which are as follows

 Business Schools with a high acceptance rate in Final Round(s)

 |Johnson (Cornell University)||30%|

 |Tepper (Carnegie Melon)||34%|

 |Kelley (Indiana University)||34%|

 |Owen (Vanderbilt University)||45%|

 In which MBA application round should international candidates apply?